-- (1) That on or about [insert date of alleged conduct]. - o at or in the vicinity of finsert place of alleged conduct, or if there is uncertainty or ambiguity about where the conduct was committed, insert just the name of the province], - the Respondent [insert a summary statement/description of the alleged conduct, e.g. the Respondent allowed his/her seal to be applied to a plan by another person who was not acting under that professional member's immediate and direct control], - o thereby engaging in or demonstrating [insert one of five categories of conduct deserving of sanction referred in paragraph 20(a) of the Act], and - thereby engaging in conduct contrary to section [insert applicable provision of the Act, Regulations or Code of Ethics]; and/or - (2) [insert any additional particulars, providing same information as above for a related aspect of the Complaint, e.g. the Respondent prepared and submitted to a client, or as the responsible engineer allowed to be prepared and submitted to a client, a plan for a structure which included specifications which were not in compliance with the National Building Code]; and/or
+- o at or in the vicinity of [insert place of alleged conduct, or if there is uncertainty or ambiguity about where the conduct was committed, insert just the name of the province], - the Respondent [insert a summary statement/description of the alleged conduct, e.g. the Respondent allowed his/her seal to be applied to a plan by another person who was not acting under that professional member's immediate and direct control], - thereby engaging in or demonstrating [insert one of five categories of conduct deserving of sanction referred in paragraph 20(a) of the Act], and - thereby engaging in conduct contrary to section [insert applicable provision of the Act, Regulations, Code of Ethics and Standards]; and/or - (2) [insert any additional particulars, providing same information as above for a related aspect of the Complaint, e.g. the Respondent prepared and submitted to a client, or as the responsible engineer allowed to be prepared and submitted to a client, a plan for a structure which included specifications which were not in compliance with the National Building Code]; and/or